15 Indian PMs and Their Decisions That Changed India

 Qualification: Graduated from Wilson College, Mumbai

-In his two years in office as India’s Prime Minister, he brought about some major reforms.
+In his two years in office, he brought about several major reforms.

-First Indian PM to visit Pakistan and normalize ties with China post-1962.
+• Diplomatic Outreach: First Indian PM to visit Pakistan and normalise ties with China post-1962.

 Why It Still Matters Today

 • The Shah Commission he set up to investigate Emergency excesses produced India’s most detailed official account of executive overreach.
-Its findings shaped the 44th Constitutional Amendment (1978), which made it significantly harder for any future government to declare and sustain an Emergency, a safeguard that remains in force today.
+Its findings shaped the 44th Constitutional Amendment (1978), which made it significantly harder for any future government to declare and sustain an Emergency.
+2025 marked the 50th anniversary of the Emergency’s imposition, renewing national attention on the safeguards his government put in place, safeguards that remain in force today.

 Indira Gandhi